-The Faculty of Health-care Sciences (FHCS) at Eastern University, Sri Lanka steps into its' 14th year with poise.
+The Faculty of Health-care Sciences (FHCS) at Eastern University, Sri Lanka steps into its' 15th year with poise.
 It is one of a new breed of faculty with a broad outlook, and has earned a reputation for its uniqueness in the organizational structure and the curricula that have been designed to match global trends.
-The hallmark integrated curriculum of FHCS
+The hallmark is the integrated curriculum of FHCS with the abundant clinical experiences at the Teaching Hospital

+Batticaloa, as well as the peripheral hospitals in the district makes FHCS a very good learning environment.
 The young and dynamic academics in the faculty are continuously engaging to meet the modern medical educational practices and trends by introducing student centered innovative teaching, learning and evaluation strategies.
 The increasing numbers of past students being selected for postgraduate opportunities speak volumes of its success.

 The proposed new FHCS Building Complex at Pillayarady, Batticaloa under the KUWAIT Fund will provide state of Art infrastructure facility by next year.
 I wish to emphasize the necessity of molding wholesome graduates excelling in both academic as well as extra-curricular activities, which gives you ample opportunities to inculcate good virtues, attitudinal and behavioural changes to make you an outstanding healthcare personal who will provide selfless and quality service to all citizens without any differences.
 The blend of religious, cultural and social diversity among the student population is a unique feature that stimulates cultivation of harmony.

-The university has zero tolerance to ragging and upholds its policy on gender equity & equality and gender based violence.
+In principle, the university has zero tolerance to ragging and upholds its policy on gender equity & equality and gender based violence.
 We expect your utmost co-operation in abiding to the rules and regulations of the university and the law of the country.
 I would like to urge all undergraduates to enjoy the university life while effectively and responsibly using the resources to develop you in all aspects, placing values on self and others and contribute in the welfare of society and country's development in the future.